-As a plant manager, facility manager, or maintenance manager, you understand the significant process of making a high-dollar purchase.
+As a plant manager, facility manager, or maintenance manager, you understand there is a process for making a high-dollar purchase.

 There are several options on the market for a capital or equipment purchase.
-You need to weigh functionality against cost, reliability against budget, and expense.
-It’s a balancing act.
-This process can be difficult, time-consuming, and stressful.
+When making a purchase decision you will need to weigh functionality against cost, reliability against budget, and overall expense against return on investment.
+It's a balancing act.

 What Is a Sanitary Food Pump?

 Sanitary food pumps are a key component in the food processing and agricultural industries.
-Specifically, sanitary food pumps are used to move and meter various food and agricultural materials through operations where cleanliness and sanitation are either mandated, desired, or both.
+They are used to move and meter various food and agricultural materials through operations where cleanliness and sanitation are either mandated, desired, or both.
 These pumps are commonly used in food processing plants.

 Facts and Features of Sanitary Food Pumps